LIZETHVERA/bamazon/README.md

 2. Case escenario:
 * Insufficient quantity
-* The product you have selected is avaiable in stock:
+* The product you have selected is available in stock:

   * The app shows:
     * The product